What is the aim of the Noise Insulation Scheme?

 If my house is eligible, which windows and doors can I get changed through the scheme?

 We propose that for those residents who fall within the scheme boundary any window or exterior door will qualify.
-In addition acoustic loft insulation is also available.

 What parts of the house are not included in the scheme?

 Interior doors and windows are not included in the scheme, along with conservatories as these are not classed as living space.
 Secondary-glazing of doors is not generally seen as effective in reducing noise and so will not be offered.
 All rooms that serve a commercial purpose in a building are not eligible under this scheme.
 This includes offices, retail outlets and workshops.

 How much can I get towards the cost, and are there options that will be free?

 All replacement double glazing works at eligible properties can receive a maximum contribution of £3,000 plus VAT from Gatwick Airport towards acoustic installation costs.
 This allowance is based upon an industry price agreed by Gatwick Airport meaning that you can often get more than you expect.